railsbridge-boston/railsbridge-boston/views/installfest/command_prompt.markdown

 `pwd` while you're here in your home directory to see what your home directory looks like when it is spelled out.

 ### Tab Completion

-You can use Tab to auto-complete directory and file names.

-So from inside the root directory, if you type `cd U` and hit Tab, the command prompt will auto-complete the directory name as much as it can.
+Say you want to type `cd Documents` but you're too lazy to type out `Documents` every time.
+You can use a feature of the command line called tab completion.
+Tab completion lets you type part of the word and then press TAB to let the command line environment figure out how to complete it.

+So if you typed `cd Doc` and then pressed TAB, it would change your line to `cd Documents` if there was actually a Documents subdirectory in your working directory.

 ### Spaces in File and Folder Names